voidstarsec/hw-hacking-lab/README.md

 Welcome to the VoidStar Security LLC Research and Blog Wiki, here you find previous blog entries, wiki articles on hardware hacking and other hardware security related content.

+# Getting Started

+On the sidebar you your left you will find links to our resources and writeups.

+If you are new to hardware hacking and reverse engineering, check out our [guide to building a hardware hacking lab](https://voidstarsec.com/hw-hacking-lab/vss-lab-guide)

+If you are interested in learning more through concrete examples of hardware hacking check out the two blogs linked from the sidebar

 # Content

 This wiki/blog is the combination of VSS's hardware security research as well as personal side projects done to illustrate the basics of hardware hacking and firmware reverse engineering.